HJfod/BetterSave/README.md

 # BetterSave

-Improves saving speed in the editor & avoids data loss by temporarily saving editor levels into a separate file.
+No longer does anything related to saving except for the trashcan system.
+Will have backups in the future.

 ## No longer deletes levels!